mmutugi/Data-Science-and-Machine-Learning/Readme.md

-This is a repo with codes for INDE 577.
+This is a repo with codes for CMOR 438.
 It covers concepts from introductory phases up to advanced use cases of Python In Machine Learning and Data Analytics.
 Authored By Mark Munyi

 ## Course Instructor